eos/eos/doc/faq.rst

 can connect to that computer through a secure shell, via ```ssh REMOTE_HOST``` or some similar command.
 Last but not least, we assume that you have installed EOS on the remote computer, e.g. via the Python Package Index (PyPI): ```pip3 install eoshep```.
-To use EOS on the remote computer through your local computers browser, you need to slightly change your connection details.
+To use EOS on the remote computer through your local computer's browser, you need to slightly change your connection details.
 Use ```ssh -L 8888:localhost:8888 REMOTE_HOST``` to connect.
 Now you can run ```jupyter-notebook --no-browser```, which will provide you with some output that looks as follows